-You will be receiving an email from ESFSCMConfigurator@Fiserv.com inviting you to The First National Bank’s secure online portal to complete the forgiveness application and upload supporting documents.
+You will be receiving an email from ESFSCMConfigurator@Fiserv.com inviting you to The First’s secure online portal to complete the forgiveness application and upload supporting documents.
 If you are ready to begin the forgiveness process, start by following the link from the next email you receive from Fiserv.com.
 Please note, the business name you login with must exactly match the name on your original PPP loan documents.
 Although the SBA is not yet ready to accept applications, your application and supporting documents will remain secure in the portal until transmission to the SBA is allowed.
-At that time, The First National Bank will transmit your application to the SBA.
+At that time, The First will transmit your application to the SBA.
 The SBA has 90 days to make a decision on each PPP forgiveness application.
 You will receive notice of the SBA’s decision through the portal.
 You are welcome to check the portal from time-to-time for the status of your forgiveness application.

-The Paycheck Protection Program has experienced many changes since its first passage and the bank’s communications have always been based on what we know at the moment.
+The Paycheck Protection Program has experienced many changes since its first passage and The First’s communications have always been based on what we know at the moment.
 While questions remain about some of the forgiveness details, we will continue to keep you posted on the evolving process.
 For example, proposed new legislation, the Paycheck Protection Small Business Forgiveness Act would forgive PPP loans of $150,000 or less if the borrower submits a one-page attestation form to the bank.
 If this ACT passes, it may eliminate the complicated forgiveness application and the process of providing the supporting documentation.

 Thank you for your continued patience as we navigate this process.

-P.S.
 Please be aware of PPP scams.
 Do not respond to any email or phone inquiries unless you are certain the inquiry is coming from the bank or directly from this email, ESFSCMConfigurator@Fiserv.com.